ignatiusarviant/Amazon-Deliveries-as-Fast-or-Slow-Prediction/README.md

-# Amazon Delivery Time Prediction
+# Classifying Risk of Amazon Delivery Delays Using Random Forest

 This project predicts whether an electronic delivery using a van in a metropolitan area is fast or not.
 We utilise machine learning to make this prediction, based on weather, traffic, distance, and other delivery-related factors.